EvandroLG/array.lua/README.md

 Applies a function against an accumulator and each value of the table to reduce it to a single value

 * array.<code>reduce_right(object:table, callback:function [, memo]):*</code><br />
-Works like `reduce` except that it interates over table's elements from right to left
+Works like `reduce` except that it iterates over table's elements from right to left

 * array.<code>sum(object:table):number</code><br />
 Returns the sum of the values of the table passed by parameter